 University of Massachusetts Amherst is known for it's academic work in the following disciplines:

-University of Massachusetts Amherst's most influential alumni faculty include professors and professionals in the fields of Computer Science, Economics, and Communications.
+University of Massachusetts Amherst's most influential alumni include professors and professionals in the fields of Computer Science, Economics, and Literature.
 Here are some of University of Massachusetts Amherst's most famous alumni: